Don’t Put Off That Workout

 strengthens your heart and lungs.

-reduces your risk of various kinds of cancer, including breast
+reduces your risk of various kinds of cancer, including breast cancer.

 helps you control anxiety.